accordproject/techdocs/website/versioned_docs/version-0.20/started-hello.md

 ### Try Other Templates

 Feel free to try the same commands to parse and execute other templates from the Accord Project Library.
-Note that for each template you can find samples for the text, for the request and for the state on the corresponding Web page.
+Note that for each template, you can find samples for the text, for the request and for the state on the corresponding Web page.
 For instance, a sample for the [Late Delivery And Penalty](https://templates.accordproject.org/latedeliveryandpenalty@0.15.0.html) clause is in the red box in the following image:

 ![Basic-Use-3](/docs/assets/basic/use3.png)